What do people like (and dislike) about Cascais?

 Get Quote

 "Love the location, beauty of the city, sea, etc. Love that it's so easy to assimilate without knowing the language.
 Very easy to meet people and make friends.
 Pre covid - lots of fun activities sponsored by the city of Cascais and in Lisbon.
 Public transport is great here in Cascais and in Lisbon.
 Train is easy and inexpensive to get between the cities.
 Lots of cultural activities here and even more in Lisbon.
 Good medical services with English speaking doctors.
 Love that Cascais is small enough to get acquainted with shop keepers and restaurant staff and owners.
 The climate is quite good a significant portion of the time.
 Easy to fly to other parts of Europe inexpensively and quickly.
 Lots of places within Portugal to explore.
 The seafood and wine.
 Movies and TV programming in English.
 Portuguese people are welcoming and tolerant of expats.
 Shopping at the Mercado for fruits and veggies - and fish, is great.
 Fruits and veggies taste so much better than in the States.
 The city of Cascais goes to great effort to keep the city clean, flower beds fresh and everything looking beautiful.
 Free bus service for residents.
 Negatives - in normal times the tourist density is bad during the summers.
 Women's clothing that I like is very scarce.
 Vitamins and minerals are very expensive.
-OTC medications are only sold in very small amounts," remarked another expat who made the move to Cascais, Portugal.
+OTC medications are only sold in very small amounts," explained one expat who made the move to Cascais, Portugal.

 Other Questions: